 Crazy Horse Memorial, less than a 30-mile drive from Mount Rushmore, is an equally important monument carved into the mountainside.
 This even larger monument has been under construction since its start in 1947.
 The on-site Indian Museum of North America ties the story together, including insight into indigenous populations.

 Alongside its abundance of history and entertainment, Deadwood has a wide variety of hotels to choose from.
 Nearly all hotel accommodations in Deadwood lend quick access to the city's many attractions, including the Historic Main Street.
 Because of the many overnight options, it can be easy to find a competitive price in Deadwood, making for many luxurious accommodations at affordable rates.

-Just south of downtown, both the Super 8 Deadwood and the Best Western Hickok House deliver on the dependability you'd expect from a national brand, as well as spacious, affordable rooms and an attached restaurant.
+- Just south of downtown, the Super 8 Deadwood delivers on the dependability you'd expect from a national brand, as well as spacious, affordable rooms and an attached restaurant.

 More Related Articles on PlanetWare.com